mrouillard/ESP32-MailBox-Webcam/README.md

 Then the PlatformIO version was forked from [JackGruber/ESP32-Timelaps-Webcam](https://github.com/JackGruber/ESP32-Timelaps-Webcam).

 I have added NTP, mDNS and an optional parameter to trigger the LED flash when taking a still.
+@WIP I am trying to add SSL certificate to force https only for security purposes.

 ## Configure